juhp/fedora-repoquery/README.md

 # fedora-repoquery

-A fedora release version wrapper of dnf repoquery, which caches repodata separately per release.
+A dnf wrapper to repoquery different Fedora releases, caching repodata separately per release.
+It also supports EPEL and Centos Stream repos.

 ## Usage
 Usage examples: